01Yusufh/data-analysis-portfolio-/Python/data-cleaning-pandas/README.md

 ## 📊 Key Findings

 - No missing values were found in the dataset.
-- No duplicate records required removal.If duplicates had been detected, they would have been dropped using df.drop_duplicates() after confirming they weren't legitimate repeat transactions.
+- No duplicate records required removal.
+If duplicates had been detected, they would have been dropped using df.drop_duplicates() after confirming they weren't legitimate repeat transactions.
 - Data types were reviewed and confirmed to match their expected formats (e.g., dates as datetime, sales figures as numeric).
 - The cleaned dataset was successfully exported for future analysis.